oceanwp/oceanwp/CONTRIBUTING.md

 * Pull the OceanWP project dependencies into your environment by navigating to your `/oceanwp/` directory in Terminal then run `npm install`.
 * Create local copies of OceanWP css (we do not version control the .css files) by running `grunt sass`.

 You're now ready to go!
-You can now activate OceanWP in your WordPress install and begin making changes.
+You can activate OceanWP in your WordPress install and start making changes.

 **Please note:** any style changes you make should be done in the Sass files, not the .css files.
 Once you've changed a .scss file you will want to compile it to see those changes in your setup.
 There are two ways to do this;